 Dr. Adlersberg is an Elected Member of the New York Academy of Science.
 He is a Fellow of the American College of Rheumatology and an Elected Member of the New York Rheumatism Association.

 In December 2004, Dr. Adlersberg was elected to the Board of Governors of the Arthritis Foundation, New York Chapter, where he continues to serve.
 He was selected to appear in Who's Who in America, Who's Who in Medicine and Healthcare, and Who’s Who in the World.
 In 2018, he received the Albert Nelson Marquis Lifetime Achievement Award in Medicine.
 He continues to practice Rheumatology in Manhattan at the multi-disciplinary group, New York Health.

 Dr. Adlersberg has also been a still photographer for many years.
 He is a contracted contributor to Getty Images which has licensed over three hundred of his photos, which you can see here.
 Getty has sold his work to Microsoft Corporation, Saatchi and Saatchi Worldwide Advertising, Macmillan Publishing and The New York Times.

-Welcome Books, distributed by Random House, has published a 300-page coffee-table art book of his photographs of Ireland in October, 2013.
+In October 2013, Welcome Books originally published Ireland in Word and Image, a 300-page coffee-table art book of his photographs of Ireland in October, 2013.
 It is currently published by Rizzoli and distributed world-wide by Random House.
 It was chosen to appear in the Rizzoli Bookstore Catalogue, the listing of one of the premier art book stores in the world.
 Other photographers in the Catalogue include Ansel Adams.

 Ireland was well-reviewed by Publisher's Weekly and appears in the Los Angeles Times Holiday Gift Guide of 2013.
 In three different competitions this year, the book has won as the Best Travel Book of 2013, the Best Coffee Table Book of 2013 and was a Finalist for the Best Photography Book of 2013.
 It sold out at New York City's Union League Club's Annual Christmas Book Fair in 2015.
 Republication of the book with Rizzoli Publishers is planned for Spring 2022.